This was adapted for #LyricalFictionFriday and I’m reposting the entire mini-stories on Fridays because @TheDreamGirlWrites asked me to. 😊

 “The future was now Matt.
 I hope that you find what you’re looking for.
 Take care of yourself.”

-Glued to the couch with second thoughts, I watched Lily disappear through my front door, immediately knowing that my future was gone.
+Glued to the couch with second thoughts, I watched Lily disappear through my front door as if she’d heard the call of the wind.